 Quinta Los Chavalos

 Traveling down a rutted, dirt road, deep in Barrio Miralago in the city of Granada, one can hear the excited voices of young people.
 The bright blue gate and a welcoming “Quinta Los Chavalos” sign says that you have reached a special place for many of the barrio’s children, where, as one young student tells us, “learning is a beautiful thing.”
-Two professional Nicaraguan educators, assisted by volunteers, provide tutoring for dozens of youth in literacy and math in addition to providing opportunities to study art, computers, science, and advanced math.
-Piano concerts, art shows, piñata making, and museum trips help round out our young students, taking them to new horizons in preparation for life beyond the barrio.
+Professional Nicaraguan educators, assisted by volunteers, provide tutoring for dozens of youth in literacy and math, in addition to providing opportunities to study art, computers, science, and advanced math.
+Piano concerts, art shows, piñata making, and museum trips help round out our young students, widening their horizons in preparation for life beyond the barrio.

 For more than a decade, BNH has provided scholarships

 for promising students identified by BNH teachers to attend quality high schools in Granada.
 Several recipients attained academic distinction during high school and have enrolled in university degree programs.